-Each student is required to complete virtual the field trip and be participate in the final examination to receive a passing grade for the course.
+Each student is required to complete the virtual field trip and participate in the final examination to receive a passing grade for the course.

-Class Schedule Fall 2020
+Class Schedule Fall Quarter 2021

 Class Schedule is tentative and subject to change by your professor as deemed necessary.
-You are encouraged to check the class website each week for changes and updates to the class schedule.
+All class activities and material will be available through the Class Canvas Site.
 Note: Readings and Laboratory Activities can be accessed through the Canvas Class Website.
-This term is ten weeks long with a week prior considered as a "Pre-Term Prep Week.
+This term is eleven weeks long, followed by a final exam.
 The schedule may be changed as needed by the instructor during the term.
 All changes to the schedule will be updated on the Class Site in Canvas.

-WEEK
+WEEK Topic: Reading

-Date / Session

-Learning Tutorial/Activity/ Assignment
+Date / Session Learning Tutorial/Activity/ Assignment An Introduction

-An Introduction to Geology
+to Geology